Allen-Bailey-Tag-and-Label/ransomware-faq/README.md

 The phones are up and working for external and internal.

 ## Is corporate affected?
 Yes corporate's servers were affected.
-The latest update from corporate states:<br />
+The latest update from corporate states:

 *On Friday we experienced some locked files on certain servers and desktops.
 These outages required us to recover from backups for some of our systems.
-Recovery from backups is currently taking place and as systems become available they will be accessible by our plants and customers.*<br />
+Recovery from backups is currently taking place and as systems become available they will be accessible by our plants and customers.*

 With that being said, there is no evidence any files were taken or lost from the corporate servers.

 ## How long do we expect this to last?